Online Educational Resources

 IAEM has a bespoke Twitter account, Facebook and YouTube channel where you can engage with the FOAM community.

 The Australian based website Life in the Fast Lane is one of the leading websites in this regard and is an excellent place to begin engaging with FOAM.

 Social Media in Critical Care (SMACC) is a high impact Critical Care academic meeting fused with cutting edge social media to deliver innovation with education.
-In 2016, SMACC will be held in Ireland ( SMACC Dublin 2016) at the Conference Centre Dublin from June 13th to June 16th – it is an exciting opportunity to enter the FOAM world
+In 2016 SMACC was held in Ireland (SMACC Dublin 2016) at the Conference Centre, Dublin, 13th-16th June.

 emnow.ie was created in 2015 in collaboration with the Royal College of Surgeons in Ireland and ICEMT.
 This website provides many useful educational links and patient assessment tools to Irish EM trainees

 RCEM Learning is the RCEM e-learning platform, launched in 2015, all material is free to RCEM members.